saggi-dw/dwtimeline/README.md

 dwtimeline plugin for DokuWiki

-Provide a DokuWiki styled timeline
+Provides a DokuWiki styled timeline

 All documentation for this plugin can be found at http://www.dokuwiki.org/plugin:dwtimeline